Originally published on UXmatters – November 9, 2015

 - Design Architect—The best-suited candidates for this role will have deep experience in UX strategy and planning activities—for example, UX designers, UX strategists, UX architects, and information architects.

-Design and infrastructure architects serve as key advisors to the Product Manager, Product Owner, or Service Owner, who is accountable for business strategy, operations, and the delivery of a digital experience as a product or service.
+Design and infrastructure architects serve as key advisors to the Product Manager, Product Owner, or Service Owner, who is accountable for business strategy, operations, and delivering a digital experience as a product or service.

 Digital Experience Architecture Manifesto

 Humans and machines engage in digital experiences that define a new type of system architecture.
 This new system architecture derives from the integration of technology, human experience, and environment.
-Thus, we architect technology and user interfaces with equal rigor, and they present associated risks.
+Thus, we architect technology and user interfaces with equal rigor and associated risks.

 To Be Continued

 In the digital experience economy, the architecture and design of user interfaces are as critical to a business’s success as the architecture and design of the technology infrastructure that supports them.
-Hence, the way businesses describe a system, or digital customer experience, ultimately determines their future successes and failures.
+Hence, how businesses describe a system, or digital customer experience ultimately determines their future successes and failures.

-Advocating this new concept of the system and creating an architecture that’s tailored to the digital experience economy will benefit information architects and other UX professionals.
+Advocating this new system concept and creating an architecture tailored to the digital experience economy will benefit information architects and other UX professionals.
 Let’s experiment with these models and provoke businesses and technologists to engage in this important discussion.